CivilEngineerUK/virtual_work_course/chapters/chapter2.md

 ---
-title: 'Chapter 2: More stuff'
+title: 'Chapter 2: Worked Examples of Virtual Work'
 description:
-  'This chapter will teach you even more stuff and help you learn some new concepts.'
+  'This chapter will teach you how to apply the Virtual Work method.'
 prev: /chapter1
 next: null
 type: chapter